Recurrences reveal shared causal drivers of complex time series: Results

+For all benchmark models we tune hyperparameters using cross-validation and grid search on a separate training dataset than the held-out testing data.
+We do not vary any hyperparameters for our proposed method, SHREC.
+We use $8$ accuracy metrics to compare the reconstructed driver $\hat{z}(t)$ to the true driver $z(t)$: mean-squared error, Spearman correlation, covariance, symmetric mean absolute error, mean absolute scaled error, dynamic time warping distance, mutual information, and nonlinear Granger causality; all yield comparable results, and so we report Spearman correlations for simplicity.
+Additional metrics and benchmark experiments are included in \ref{supp_benchmarks}.

-We observe consistently strong performance of our approach relative to other methods---both conceptually and computationally simpler methods such as PCA or SFA, but also sophisticated deep-neural-network models like LFADS (Fig. \ref{explore}).
-The second strongest-performing benchmark model, the causal autoencoder neural network, takes the hierarchical and sequential structure of time series data into account \cite{franceschi2019unsupervised}, but otherwise does not specifically exploit potential skew product structure of the underlying time series.
-Additionally, because our method requires only matrix decomposition and does not require hyperparameter tuning or gradient descent, it is among the fastest methods to compute relative to its performance.
-We also highlight our method's strong performance on the plankton ecosystem dataset, which contains fewer overall datapoints and $30\%$ corrupted values, a regime that challenges traditional statistical learning approaches.
+We observe strong performance of our approach relative to other methods---both conceptually and computationally simpler methods such as PCA or SFA, but also artificial neural networks like LFADS (Fig. \ref{explore}).
+A comparably strongly-performing benchmark model, the causal autoencoder neural network, takes the hierarchical and sequential structure of time series data into account \cite{franceschi2019unsupervised}, but otherwise does not specifically exploit skew product structure in the underlying time series.
+Additionally, because our method requires only matrix decomposition and not hyperparameter tuning or iterative gradient descent, it ranks among the fastest methods to compute relative to its performance.
+Our method performs particularly well on the $30\%$-corrupted plankton dataset.
+Our method consistently appears among the highest-performing methods across all datasets, a particular strong result given that our approach is purely physics-based---it reduces to exact dynamical equivalence classes in the limit of noise-free, discrete-time driving.
+Our benchmark results therefore highlight the strong inductive bias of our method for skew-product systems.

-Across the experimental datasets, we find that aperiodic driving signals are consistently harder to reconstruct by any method.
-We speculate that the presence of multiple significant but widely-spaced timescales presents a more challenging problem setting (this motivates our exploration of unstable periodic orbits in the next section).
-Interestingly, while the turbulent flow contains a monochromatic periodic driver, linear methods like the Fourier transform or PCA are unable to detect this signal due to relatively high noise in the observed data.
+Across the experimental datasets, we find that aperiodic driving signals are consistently harder to reconstruct by all methods, with the gene expression and plankton datasets showing the lowest score ranges.
+The presence of multiple significant but widely-spaced timescales presents a more challenging problem setting, which motivates our exploration of unstable periodic orbits in Section \ref{sec:upo}.
+Interestingly, while the turbulence dataset contains a monochromatic periodic driver, linear methods like the Fourier transform or PCA are unable to detect this signal due to relatively high noise in the observed data.
+Many of our example datasets represent cases in which the reconstructed driving signal $\hat{z}(t)$ exerts nearly-instantaneous influence on the response dynamics, $\hat{z}(t) \sim z(t)$.
+Known as the synchronized regime in prior work \cite{monster2017causal,ye2015distinguishing}, this regime is most appropriate for benchmarks both because of the causal identifiability limitation (discussed above), and because the synchronized limit represents the most competitive setting for instantaneous latent variable models like PCA and SFA.